jgaa/restc-cpp/README.md

 in high performance servers - and that may end up projects using some other C++ framework that can't coexist with QT).

-I had once, years before, done a C++ REST client for an early version of Amazon AWS using libcurl - and - well, I had no strong urge to repeat that experience.
+I had once, years before, done a C++ REST Client for an early version of Amazon AWS using libcurl - and - well, I had no strong urge to repeat that experience.
 So I decided to spend a week creating my own HTTP Client library using boost::asio with Json serialization/deserialization.
 (Thanks to Microsoft